 Consistent with these considerations, our Board undertook a review of the independence of each director and considered whether any director has a material relationship that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-After review of all relevant transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent registered public accounting firm, the Board has affirmatively determined that the following directors are independent directors within the meaning of the applicable Nasdaq listing standards: Ms. Eastland, Mr. Meyers, Ms. Phillips, Ms. Sun, Mr. MacGregor and Mr. Ricciardi, as well as Drs.
-Cano, Hack, Kisner and Paradiso.
-In making this determination, our Board considered certain relationships and transactions that occurred in the ordinary course of business between the Company and entities with which some of our directors are or have been affiliated, including the affiliation of Dr. Hack with Bain Capital Life Sciences Fund, L.P. and BCIP Life Associates, L.P. ("Bain Life Sciences"), as a managing director of Bain Capital Life Sciences Investors, LLC, the general partner of Bain Life Sciences, a holder of 7.10% of our common stock.
-We also considered Dr. Paradiso's relationship to CEPI, as a member of its R&D Manufacturing Investment Committee, in light of the transaction entered into between the Company and CEPI in January of 2021, pursuant to which CEPI provided the Company, among other things, financing to manufacture our adjuvant, CpG 1018, in the form of a forgivable loan that we can and have drawn upon, and that CEPI partners will be able to buy CpG 1018 from us under certain prescribed terms as set forth in that same agreement.
-The Board determined that none of these transactions would impair Dr. Hack's or Dr. Paradiso's independence or interfere with the exercise of independent judgment in carrying out director responsibilities.
+After review of all relevant transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent registered public accounting firm, the Board has affirmatively determined that the following directors are independent directors within the meaning of the applicable Nasdaq listing standards: Ms. Eastland, Mr. Myers, Ms. Phillips, Ms. Sun and Mr. MacGregor, as well as Drs.
+Cano, Kisner and Paradiso.
+In making this determination, our Board considered certain relationships and transactions that occurred in the ordinary course of business between the Company and entities with which some of our directors are or have been affiliated.
+We also considered Dr. Paradiso's relationship to CEPI, as a member of its Scientific Advisory Group, in light of the transaction entered into between the Company and CEPI in January 2021, pursuant to which CEPI provided the Company, among other things, financing to manufacture our CpG 1018 adjuvant in the form of a forgivable loan that we can and have drawn upon, and that CEPI partners will be able to buy CpG 1018 adjuvant from us under certain prescribed terms as set forth in that same agreement.
+We also considered a consulting agreement Dr. Paradiso entered into with the Company in January 2023, pursuant to which Dr. Paradiso may receive \$500 per hour for certain advisory services related to our research and development programs and the scientific evaluation of opportunities, as well as \$250 per hour for associated travel time.
+In 2023, Dr. Paradiso's aggregate compensation pursuant to this consulting agreement was \$4,000, and we do not expect his aggregate compensation under this consulting agreement to vary significantly during 2024.
+The Board determined that none of these transactions would impair Dr. Paradiso's independence or interfere with the exercise of independent judgment in carrying out director responsibilities.
+With respect to Dr. Paradiso, our Board determined that he was independent for purposes other than serving on the Audit Committee, of which he is not a member.